top of page

 THE MURA INDIGENOUS PEOPLE AND THE DEFORESTATION OF THE AMAZON RAINFOREST

-My current project is on the deforestation of the Amazon rainforest in Brazil that is affecting the Mura Indigenous village of Itaparana.
-There, illegal loggers have cut large extensions of their trees, burned their forest, dried out their sacred river, and stolen their rocks to construct the BR 230 Amazon Highway to grass cattle and to crop soybeans.
+My current project is on the deforestation of the Amazon rainforest.
+I began this documentation in 2019 with the Mura Indigenous people in the village of Itaparana, in the Brazilian Amazon Rainforest.
+An ancestral indigenous community who have been protecting the rainforest from colonial times to present.
+In Itaparaná, illegal loggers have cut large extensions of their trees, burned their forest, dried out their sacred river, and stolen their rocks to construct the BR 230 Amazon Highway to grass cattle and to crop soybeans.

 The Mura indigenous people are defending Itaparana by guarding their village, they are also opposing the construction of the BR230 Amazon Highway.
 The BR230 is used to transport the illegal timber and gravel extracted from Itaparana.
 The indigenous have requested the Brazilian government to legalize their traditional territories and turn them into reservations, so they would be protected under the Brazilian constitution from intruders.
-But Jair Bolsonaro, president of Brazil, wants to legally open the Amazon for business to loggers, ranchers, and farmers.
+But Jair Bolsonaro, former president of Brazil, opened during his mandate the Amazon for business to loggers, ranchers, and farmers.
 Brazil has become the number one exporter of meat and soy beans all over the world.

 To read my article please click on the button: